 In its discussion of identity proofing and authentication, the Roadmap rightly includes settings relevant to individuals, patients and family caregivers, such as patient portals and mobile access, alongside settings traditionally considered for providers.
 We appreciate ONC's equal consideration of requirements and platforms that apply to patients' and individuals' access.
-We note that such requirements must work across the diversity of America's patients and individuals (e.g. different languages, HIT literacy levels, disabilities, cultures) and the different settings (e.g. private and public settings, urban and rural locations) and platforms (e.g. desktop, smartphone) that different individuals might use.
-These very same issues have arisen with the marketplace exchanges to enroll individuals for health insurance, and ONC may find excellent thinking and best practices in the work there to design identity proofing and authentication for the range of people across the country.
+We note that such requirements must work across the diversity of America's patients and individuals (e.g. different languages, HIT literacy levels, disabilities, cultures) and the different settings (e.g. private and public settings, urban and rural locations) and platforms (e.g. desktop, smartphone) that different individuals for health insurance, and ONC may find excellent thinking and best practices in the work there to design identity proofing and authentication for the range of people across the country.